 "First Day Hikes have spread into Canada, and we hear there are some now in Australia.
 What started off as a program in western Massachusetts has actually become a national movement, which is exactly what we'd hoped for."

-Though originally planned to take place on National Park property in the New River Gorge National River, the shut-down of the federal government might have scuttled the program had ACE Adventure Resort not come to the rescue.
+Though originally planned to take place on National Park property in the New River Gorge National Park and Preserve, the shut-down of the federal government might have scuttled the program had ACE Adventure Resort not come to the rescue.

 On the gorge near Oak Hill, West Virginia, the 1,500-acre resort maintains a system of woodland trails that the public is encouraged to hike free-of-charge, according to Chris Colin, special events coordinator for the resort.